Super Mario 64: Development

 Miyamoto's guiding design philosophy was to include more details than earlier games by using the Nintendo 64's power to feature "all the emotions of the characters".
 He likened the game's style to a 3D interactive cartoon.
+Mario was made highly expressive to "create the feeling of controlling something that's really alive", which Miyamoto was inspired to do after letting his pet hamster loose in his room.
 Some details were inspired by the developers' personal lives; for example, the Boos are based on assistant director Takashi Tezuka's wife, who, as Miyamoto explained, "is very quiet normally, but one day she exploded, maddened by all the time Tezuka spent at work".

 Super Mario 64 was first run on an SGI Onyx emulator, which only emulated the console's application programming interface and not its hardware.
 The first test scenario for controls and physics involved Mario interacting with a golden rabbit, named "MIPS" after the Nintendo 64's MIPS architecture processors; the rabbit was included in the final game as a Power Star holder.
 Super Mario 64 features more puzzles than earlier Mario games.
 It was developed simultaneously with The Legend of Zelda: Ocarina of Time but, as Ocarina of Time was released more than two years later, some puzzles were taken for Super Mario 64.
-The developers tried to include a multiplayer cooperative mode, whereby players would control Mario and his brother Luigi in split-screen, but could not make it work satisfactorily.
+The developers tried to include a multiplayer cooperative mode, whereby players would control Mario and his brother Luigi in split-screen.
+Nevertheless, hardware constraints and the developers' inability to implement the mode satisfactorily led to its removal.

 The music was composed by veteran composer Koji Kondo, who created new interpretations of the familiar melodies from earlier media as well as new material.
 Yoji Inagaki was responsible for the sound design, tasked with producing hundreds of sound effects.
 He and Kondo felt that music and sound effects were equally important.
 According to Inagaki, the average Nintendo 64 game had about 500 sound effects, and made comparisons to Ocarina of Time, with 1,200, and The Legend of Zelda: Majora's Mask, with 2,000.

 Super Mario 64 is one of the first games to feature Charles Martinet as the voice of Mario, and Leslie Swan—then senior editor of Nintendo Power and English localizer for Super Mario 64—as the voice of Princess Peach.